linode/docs/docs/guides/platform/billing-and-support/how-linode-billing-works/index.md

 - **Google Pay:** Pay using any credit or debit card through a Google Pay account.
 Google Pay can be used to both automatically pay your invoice and to manually add funds to the account.
 Using Google Pay balances as well as bank accounts and PayPal accounts linked through Google Pay are not supported at this time.
 See [Adding and Updating Google Pay](/docs/guides/manage-billing-in-cloud-manager/#adding-and-updating-google-pay).

 - **PayPal:** Pay using your PayPal balance or any payment method added to your PayPal account.
 At this time, PayPal can only be used to manually add funds to your account.
 It cannot be used as the account's default payment method to automatically pay monthly invoices.
-If you wish to pay your balance with PayPal, you'll need to log into [Cloud Manager](http://cloud.linode.com) and submit a manual payment.
+If you wish to pay your balance with PayPal, you'll need to log into the [Cloud Manager](https://cloud.linode.com) and submit a manual payment.

 - **Check, ACH, or wire transfer:** Please [contact Support](https://www.linode.com/support/) if you wish to pay through one of these methods.